Utility data for use in cost-effectiveness models

 Booking and payment

-Non-University of Sheffield applicants - If your employer is paying your fees and they require an invoice, please ensure you have your purchase order details before making your booking.
+If your employer is paying your fees and they require an invoice, please ensure you have your purchase order details before making your booking.

-Current University of Sheffield staff and students – If you would prefer to be invoiced or to pay via an internal transfer, a purchase order will be required before you make your booking.
+If you would prefer to be invoiced or to pay via an internal transfer, a purchase order will be required before you make your booking.
 Please contact your department administrator or finance team for help with this.

 Difficulties making your booking?

-Course delivery & requirements
+Course delivery

-• Reliable and stable internet connection.
+• a reliable and stable internet connection.

-• A PC or laptop
+• a PC or laptop

-• Preferably a quiet room where there will be no/minimal disruption.
+• preferably a quiet room where there will be no/minimal disruption.

 Contact